List of variations of satay

 Satay has developed into a lot of variations throughout Southeast Asia, reflecting local ingredients, culinary traditions, and cultural influences.
-Popular satay using Javanese seasonings and condiments like peanut sauce and sweet soy sauce, it was adapted over time to suit the tastes and available ingredients of Indonesia, Malaysia, Singapore, Brunei, and southern Thailand.
+Popular satay using Javanese seasonings and condiments like peanut sauce and kecap manis, it was adapted over time to suit the tastes and available ingredients of Indonesia, Malaysia, Singapore, Brunei, and southern Thailand.
 Variants differ in their primary components, including chicken, beef, mutton, goat, seafood, and vegetables.

 Indonesia

 Many variants are named after their main ingredients, others after their city or region of origin.
+According to culinary experts from Gadjah Mada University, there are 252 variants of satay in Indonesia.
 Specific examples of satay include: